Reeder Foundation

 This foundation does not have a public application process.

-The Reeder Foundation explicitly states it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
-Grants are made at the discretion of the director to organizations identified through the foundation's own research and networks.
+The Reeder Foundation explicitly states it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."
+Grants are made at the discretion of the director to organisations identified through the foundation's own research and networks.

 Decision Timeline